 The how and why of company culture videos

-Here’s your 101 on culture videos — the absolute best medium to showcase the unique vibe of a workplace in a simple and fun way.
+Here’s your 101 on company culture videos — the absolute best medium to showcase the unique vibe of a workplace in a simple and fun way.

 No matter how you call them — employer branding videos, company culture videos, just culture videos — they seem to be the pot of gold at the end of every employer branding strategy, and for a good reason.
 The goal of a culture video is simple and clear: to showcase a company’s culture to potential employees and attract fresh talent.
 If you’re thinking of creating one, here’s what you need to know!